 Fig. 8.4 Average seasonal cycles of CO mole fractions for each 30° latitudinal zone obtained by subtracting long-term trends from the zonal mean time series.
-Error bars represent the range of $\pm 1\sigma$ calculated for each month.
-(Average from 1992 to 2013)
+Error bars represent the range of $\pm 1\sigma$ calculated for each month. (period 1992 to 2014)